jpecoraro342/Dense/Readme.md

 **Coming Soon**

-- [ ] Set target calories/day, and show how many days of food you have in your resupply
-- [ ] Quickly start a new resupply by adding items you've previously used
 - [ ] Save a history of your resupplies so you can see what you had last time
 - [ ] Update open food facts api from directly within the app
 - [ ] Dev mode to manage all the data stored locally on your device